-- 5.1 The risk register for the service rates the risk against service vulnerability, triggers, consequence or risk and mitigation. - 5.2 Performance is regularly monitored to ensure that the Council's Development Management function meets its monthly, quarterly and annual targets.
+- 4 Advice and analysis - 4.1 This report is submitted for information and enables Members to monitor performance. - 5 Risk management - 5.1 The risk register for the service rates the risk against service vulnerability, triggers, consequence or risk and mitigation. - 5.2 Performance is regularly monitored to ensure that the Council's Development Management function meets its monthly, quarterly and annual targets.
 In addition, comparisons are undertaken with all other authorities to assess performance against the national average. - 5.3 Monitoring of all appeal decisions is undertaken to ensure that the Councils decisions are being defended thoroughly and that appropriate and defendable decisions are being made by Committee and under delegated powers.
 The lack of any monitoring could lead to more decisions going contrary to the Council decisions resulting in poorer quality development and also costs being awarded against the Council. - 5.4 Within the Enforcement team measures and procedures are in place to ensure that appropriate enforcement action will be taken where necessary and that decisions taken are defendable to challenge.
-The service currently only has one enforcement officer in post, which has led to only high priority cases being progressed. - 5.5 The service has achieved accreditation to ISO 9001:2015 for its processes, which ensures a quality and consistency of decision making that enables the majority of challenges/complaints against decisions not to be upheld.
-Where complaints are justified then the reasons for that are reviewed and appropriate action/changes are made. - 5.6 In negotiating Planning Performance Agreements, the Head of Planning and Planning Managers will try to negotiate backfilling payments with developers, which enable the developer to get an enhanced service and also enable Medway Council to use the payments to bring in additional staff/consultants to deal with the greater workload demands or cases of a specialist nature.
+Up until early July the service only had one enforcement officer in post, which has led to only high priority cases being progressed.
+However, following the restructure of the service, successful candidates have been appointed to the posts of enforcement assistant and enforcement officer.
+The assistant started in mid July and the enforcement officer started at the very end of July.
+This will help to reduce the resource pressure. - 5.5 The service has achieved accreditation to ISO 9001:2015 for its processes, which ensures a quality and consistency of decision making that enables the majority of challenges/complaints against decisions not to be upheld.
+Where complaints are justified then the reasons for that are reviewed and appropriate action/changes are made. - 5.6 In negotiating Planning Performance Agreements, the Chief Planning Officer and Principal Planners will try to negotiate backfilling payments with developers, which enable the developer to get an enhanced service and also enable Medway Council to use the payments to bring in additional staff/consultants to deal with the greater workload demands or cases of a specialist nature.